-The General Purpose Financial Statements incorporate the assets and liabilities of all entities controlled by Council (the parent entity) and the results of all controlled entities and the results of all controlled entities and the results of all controlled entities and/or jointly controlled operations for the financial period ended 30 June 2017.
+Purpose Financial The General Statements incorporate the assets and liabilities of all entities controlled by Council (the parent entity) and the results of all controlled entities and the results of all controlled entities and/or jointly controlled operations for the financial period ended 30 June 2017.
 They include the consolidated fund and other entities through which Council controls resources to carry on its functions.
 In the process of reporting Council as a single unit, all transactions and balances between activities (for example, loans and transfers) have been eliminated.